|FREQUENTLY ASKED QUESTIONS (FAQ)

 you have resources to help me screen job leads on my own?

-find ongoing conversations regarding hirers, jobs and scams.
+find on-going conversations regarding hirers, jobs, and scams.
+(Above

 seen ads (not “screened job leads,” but ads) on